Subscribe to our Newsletter

 2. Questioning Fees, hourly rate, or time spent

 Clients who question your fees, hourly rate, or overall time spent on a project is a massive red flag.
-Also look out for clients who have a tendency to say the following regarding your time and services:

 - Could you just quickly do…

 Clients or would-be clients who say these things don’t value your time and skills and are more often than not price sensitive.